 These funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the proprietary funds' principal ongoing operations.
 The principal operating revenues of the District's Proprietary Fund are charges for services.
-Operating expenses for the District's Proprietary Fund are charges and administrative costs.
+Operating expenses for the District's Proprietary Fund include payroll, employee benefits, supplies and administrative costs.
 All revenues or expenses not meeting this definition are reported as nonoperating revenues and expenses.